alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 aforementioned commands.
 Have a look around, maybe learn something about VoiceAttack :)

+## Logging ##

+The profile supports logging a bunch of stuff to the VoiceAttack event log.
+By default, logging is concise and constrained to basically error messages.

+If you need more logging (usually for debugging purposes), say `enable logging`.
+If you want to enable verbose logging _by default_, call the `Logging.enableLogging` command from your custom profile’s `startup` command.

 ## Exposed Variables ##

 The following Variables are _global_ and thus readable (and writeable!
 Please